emmano/emmano.github.io/_posts/2016-04-21-Dagger 2 and Testing: bye-bye setComponent().md

 Now here comes the interesing part.
 How do we test this?

 Let's start by creating a new Robolectric test for `MainActivity`, `MainActivityTest`. `MainActivityTest` needs to somewhow override the `ApplicationComponent`.
 We do this by proving a `Module` that returns a `String` that is "under our control" so we can verify the `TextView` is using the `String` provided by Dagger.
-The setup will be really similar to the current production setup.
+We will then create a new `Component` for the test and use the new `Module` and its dependencies to inject our test object.
+This setup will be really similar to the current production setup.

 {% highlight java %}